cpplibv/libv/LIBV-TODO.md

 		Issue: TODO list is shit
 			| a separate app that I make could solve it that calls back to CLion

-libv.math: Assume T to be trivial and well behaving in vec and cleanup or update: decltype(auto) -> auto or T*, length[SQ] : T, , nodiscard, noexcept, etc... libv.math: Remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge libv.math: Create vec_fwd and mat_fwd headers libv.math: Add/verify structured binding support for vec_t libv.math: Make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)? libv.math: Move vec's from_rgba family into static method libv.math: Move vec's size_t template parameter to int libv.meta: Move any size_t template parameter to int if it makes sense libv.math.vec: inf, -inf, nan, -nan, zero: vector creator functions

 libv.ui: Make sure to invalidate flags after every child is iterated to prevent exception caused false unflagging libv.ui: Clean up redundant shader codes and add run time (with shader recompile) to switch between debug clip and no clip